ScottLogic/blog/_posts/2024-09-17-terraform-vs-cdk.md

 ## CDK workings

-CDK on the other hand, is fully integrated into aws, and uses cloudformation to deploy its stacks.
-While this eliminates the problems which come with the Terraform state, any issues you have with cloudformation deployment will likely be inherited into CDK, such as stack resource limits (although at 500 resources, the limit is arguably big enough for a well-coded stack).
+CDK on the other hand, is fully integrated into aws, and uses [cloudformation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) to deploy its stacks.
+While this eliminates the problems which come with the Terraform state, any issues you have with a cloudformation deployment will likely be inherited into CDK, such as stack resource limits (although at 500 resources, the limit is arguably big enough for a well-coded stack).

 ## Getting to grips with Terraform

 Terraform is written in hashicorp language (hcl), which is similar to JSON.
 Personally I find it quite easy to read, however at first it took some time to get to grips with.
 Particularly on how to write variables, and writing/ using modules.

-<pre><code>
-resource "aws_instance" "example_instance" {
+<pre><code>resource "aws_instance" "example_instance" {
     instance_type = "t2.micro"
     ami = var.ami_name
 }
 </code></pre>

-One particular issue with Terraform (which I guarantee you will come across on any multi-env Terraform project) is almost embarrassing in its solution.
+One particular issue with Terraform (which I guarantee you will come across on any multi-env Terraform project) is almost *embarrassing* in its solution.

 There are occasions where you’d want to create a resource only when you’re in a certain environment; like an IAM policy allowing user permissions or a bastion host which you want on a dev environment, and not a prod one.
 The way to go around this with Terraform is to use the ‘count’ meta-argument.
 ‘count’ allows you to specify how many instances of a resource you’d like to create, and can be thought of as a loop.

-<pre><code>
+An example of using 'count' to deploy 3 separate EC2 instances is shown below:

-resource "aws_instance" "example_instance" {
+<pre><code>resource "aws_instance" "example_instance" {
     count = 3
     instance_type = "t2.micro"
     ami = var.ami_name